Click a release for info and music:

-In 1991, Jonathan Kane and Dave Soldier discovered for themselves the fife-and-drum music of north Mississippi, and formed the Kropotkins, a band that introduced punk blues, using rickety banjo, bass drum, snare, and fiddle (Mark Feldman and later Charlie Burnham) and slide guitar (Dog).
-The Kropotkins feature singer Lorette Velvette from Memphis and formerly classic punk drummer, Mo Tucker (Georgia, USA) of the Velvet Underground, a part now filled by Samm Bennett (Tokyo) or Alex Greene (Memphis).
+In 1991, Jonathan Kane (co-founder of the Swans) and Dave Soldier discovered for themselves the fife-and-drum music of north Mississippi, and formed the Kropotkins, a band that introduced punk blues, using rickety banjo, bass drum, snare, and fiddle (Mark Feldman and later Charlie Burnham, of James Blood Ulmer Trio) and slide guitar (Dog from John Cale and Siouxsie and the Banshees).
+The Kropotkins feature singer Lorette Velvette from Memphis (HellCats, Jessie Mae Hemphill) and formerly classic punk drummer, Mo Tucker (Georgia, USA) of the Velvet Underground, and Samm Bennett (Tokyo) and now Alex Greene (The Reigning Sound).

 Their “postmodern pre-blues” (R. Christgau, Village Voice) produced two prior cult favorite CDs and the third promises to continue this habit.

 San Francisco East Bay Express review

 All music review